-- Completion of OCS/streetlight pole installation - Continuation of OCS support/wire installation in the tunnel and on 4th Street - Continuation of platform construction at 4th/Brannan streets - Continuation of surface signaling work on 4th Street - Continuation of electrical conduit installation inside the tunnel for CCTV, telephone, tunnel lighting, and tunnel electrical power - Continuation of OCS support, riser, and wire installation - Continuation of pulling of traction power feeder cables on the surface - Continuation of train case fabrication and testing for the 4th Street/King Street and Bluxome Street crossover - Completion of installation of surface signaling to the existing system at 4th Street/King Street - Continuation of fiber system installation and terminations in communication rooms (SFDT) - Continuation of testing of the ATCS and the radio system
+- Completion of installation of streetlights - Continuation of OCS support/wire installation on the surface - Continuation of platform construction at 4th Street and Brannan Street - Continuation of surface signaling work on 4th Street - Continuation of OCS support, riser, and wire installation - Continuation of pulling of traction power feeder cables on the surface - Continuation of train case fabrication and testing for the 4th Street/King Street and Bluxome Street crossover - Continuation of cable trays and brackets for negative jumpers to tracks at various station platform areas - Continuation of cable trays and brackets for negative jumpers to tracks at various station platform areas - Completion of OCS, track, and miscellaneous punch list work address the potential for further delays to the construction of the stations, which cannot be mitigated or recovered, resulting in further delays to the RSD.
+At the monthly risk mitigation meeting, these and other major remaining project risks were evaluated.